On this page you will find information on dog guide access within Australia.

 The Rights of Dog Guides and Their Handlers

-In addition to the Federal Disability Discrimination Act, all Australian states and territories also have their own state-based legislation governing access for assistance animals.
-The name of the relevant act for each state and territory has been provided below:
+In addition to the Federal Disability Discrimination Act, all Australian states and territories have their own legislation governing access for assistance animals.
+The name of the relevant act for each state and territory has been provided below.
+More information can be found on the Seeing Eye Dogs Vision Australia and Guide Dogs Australia websites.

 New South Wales